palewire/django-calaccess-technical-documentation/docs/calaccess/dbtables/other_tables.rst

 This table is the parent table from which all links and associations to a filer are derived.

+The records in FILERS_CD are unique by FILER_ID.

 **Sample:** `FILERS_CD.TSV <https://github.com/california-civic-data-coalition/django-calaccess-raw-data/blob/master/example/test-data/tsv/FILERS_CD.TSV>`_